 3a.
 Egg Shells For Calcium

-Egg shells are great for enriching compost but take a long time to break down.
+Egg shells are great for enriching compost but take a long time to break down, and, it takes a diverse range of organic matter to form good growing soil.

-Bottom Line: Crush them into bits to help speed up the process, but don’t expect them to transform a plant in a single season.
+Bottom Line: Crush them into bits to help speed up the process, but don’t expect them to transform your garden.

 3b.
 Egg Shells for Discouraging Slugs [pin it here]

-The idea is that slugs (and everything else) simply wants to take the easy route to dinner and climbing over sharp eggshells (or anything else like that) is not easy.
-Are you really going to put little bits of egg shells around every possible plant that the slugs might eat?
+The idea behind using egg shells to deter slugs is the notion that slugs (and everything else) simply wants to take the easy route to dinner and climbing over sharp eggshells (or any other obstacle) is not easy.
+But. are you really going to put little bits of egg shells around every possible plant that the slugs might eat?

 Bottom Line: Save the egg shells (finely crushed) for the compost bin: there are other (though imperfect) ways to stop slugs.